SunnyViewTech/docs/my-website/docs/Dollars-DEEP/Dollars-DEEP-Lite/ue.md

 ---

 # Using DEEP Lite in Unreal Engine

-You need to download the [Unreal Engine plugin](https://kilimanjaro.dollarsmocap.com/DEEP_Lite/Dollars.zip) and the [UE4 Mannequin blueprint](https://kilimanjaro.dollarsmocap.com/DEEP_Lite/Dollars_UE4Mannequin.zip
+To use DEEP Lite in Unreal Engine, you need to download the [Unreal Engine plugin](https://kilimanjaro.dollarsmocap.com/DEEP_Lite/Dollars.zip) and the [UE4 Mannequin blueprint](https://kilimanjaro.dollarsmocap.com/DEEP_Lite/Dollars_UE4Mannequin.zip
 ) compatible with DEEP Lite.

 The usage of the plugin is essentially the same as other Dollars products.
-You can refer to this link for more information.
+You can refer to [this page](/ue-getstarted) for more information.

 Here are some differences, using the UE4 Mannequin as an example: